timcreatedit/scribble/README.md

 # Scribble
 Scribble is a lightweight library for freehand drawing in Flutter supporting pressure, variable line width and more!
-> At the moment, scribble needs at least Flutter 2.5 to work

 ![scribble_demo](./scribble_demo.gif)